barryclark/jekyll-now/mcamc.md

 ## What is MCAMC?

-MCAMC brings an exciting new type of math competition to the middle school audience - one that involves working together as a team with your friends.
-In contrast most other competitions that only involve working independently, get ready for a day filled with collaboration and action!
+MCAMC brings an exciting new type of math competition to the middle school audience — one that involves working together as a team with your friends.
+In contrast other competitions that only involve working independently, get ready for a day filled with collaboration and action!

 ## Important Dates